chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 <https://www.dosbox.com/>

-As an example of how to use DOSBox efficiently, I have added the path of my working directory where I test my programs directly into my
+As an example of how to use DOSBox efficiently, I have added the path of my working directory where I test my programs directly into my DOSBox configuration file.
+Instructions for doing this depend on your host operating system.
+Consult the DOSBox documention for the location of where it will be on your operating system.

 ```
 [autoexec]